 Q: Can I use markers on a map to set my global filters and click through to a page that is globally filtered by the country or city the marker is in?

 A: Yes, see the previous question.
-Use a mapping module that allows you to have markers labeled with links or links in the balloons that pop up when markers are clicked, e.g IP Geolocation Views and Maps.
+Use a mapping module that allows you to put links in the marker popup balloons, e.g IP Geolocation Views and Maps.

 Q: Can I expose a View filter for a field that also acts as a global filter on that same View?

-A: A global filter being active as a contextual filter on a field in a View does not prevent a normal filter also being exposed for that field in that View.
+A: A global filter being active as a contextual filter on a field in a View does not prevent a regular filter also being exposed for that field in that View.
 Both apply.
-The View's exposed filter will apply after the global filter has been applied, further reducing the results of the View.
-This means you normally want "Allow multiple values" to be ticked at the bottom of the contextual filter panel.
-You cannot use Search Terms as both a global and a local filter on the same View.
+Always.
+This can lead to counter-intuitive results, but enable View Filter Harmonizer and you'll be fine.

 Q: How do I temporarily disable a global filter?